kukulo2011/OpenCovid_ventilator/display_app/README.md

 # Breezy Ventilator Display
-Display program for the Breezy emergency ventilator.
+Display program for embedded controllers, like the Breezy emergency ventilator.

-The main program in this directory is an Android/Flutter application that gathers data from the ventilator, and displays it in graphical and numeric form.
-Control of the ventilator is not envisaged, because interacting with a capacitive screen while wearing gloves is impractical.
+The main program in this directory is an Android/Flutter application that gathers data from an embedded device, and displays it in graphical and numeric form.
+It is used for the Breezy Ventilator, but can be configured to display time-based data from any source.
+Data can be sent over a USB serial cable, Bluetooth/RFCOMM, an outgoing socket, or an incoming socket.
+A straightforward JSON file can be sent from the device (or anywhere else) to configure the appearance of the screen(s) and the nature of the data feed.

+No provision is made for control of the device.
+For a ventilator this is inappropriate, because interacting with a capacitive screen while wearing gloves is impractical.

 This code is offered under the [MIT License](LICENSE), which allows it to be used freely, but includes a strong liability disclaimer.

-Once you've
-installed the app, and presumably switched the serial cable to the device under test, you should be able to run it.
-The power button in the upper-right hand corner of the display screen does an `exit(0)` system call, which kills the process and should clean everything up.

 ## Platforrms

 This application targets all Android platforms on which Flutter is supported.
+As of this writing, it has not been tried on iOS, but it should be possible to build it there.
+All of the libraries it uses support iOS, with the exception of the bluetooth libraries.

+though
-As of this writing, all of the libraries support iOS as well, so it should work on iPhone, but this has not been tested.
+the bluetooth library so it should work on iPhone, but this has not been tested.
 Flutter is available on Android devices "armeabi-v7a (ARM 32-bit), arm64-v8a (ARM 64-bit), and x86-64 (x86 64-bit)."
 Alas, "Flutter does not currently support building for x86 Android." - see https://flutter.dev/docs/deployment/android#what-are-the-supported-target-architectures.

+## Configuring the Display

+The display and data feed can be configured with a straightforward file in a JSON syntax.

 ## Building